44mira/terminle/README.md

 ## Building

-Currently terminle doesn't ship out its binaries (I might get on that if there's demand) but here's how you build it from source:
+~Currently terminle doesn't ship out its binaries (I might get on that if there's demand) but here's how you build it from source~

+Here's how to build it from source:

 > [!NOTE]
 > This was made with Zig version `0.14.0`.
 As the language is not currently stable, it might be in your best interest to build with that version.